 “Maashang is a unit of time you can swim in.
 It’s not like the seconds we count out on a U.S. clock, each yielding some new headline or digital update.
 It’s more elastic.
 It expands, then compresses.” – Emma Goldberg

-The Lima life has been all the emotions: Difícil, Demasiado, Toto bien.
+The Lima life has been many of the emotions: Difícil, Demasiado, Toto bien.

-When I fly to the States later this year, I will be traveling to a country that claims my nationality, that is written on my birth certificate, that speaks the language I am most fluent in, but it will not feel familiar.
+When I fly to the States later this year, I will travel to a country that claims my nationality, that is written on my birth certificate, that converses the language I am most fluent in, but it will not feel familiar.
 I have gotten accustomed to the greeting of kisses on the cheek so any other greetings will feel distant.
+Quantifying time here is just a suggestion of space.
 I fear my change will loosen our ties, but I do not fear change.
-I am finding comfort in letting things be.
+I find comfort in letting things be.
 It’s my reflection in the Mirror of Erised that I see.
 Dumbledore would be proud.

 *I am between spaces.